3rd Annual Critical Issues in Child & Adolescent

 - Identify and describe safe and effective pharmacological approaches in youth with complex issues discuss

 - Examine the impact of livestreaming, social media, and technology on adolescent brain and identity development

 - Explore how parents, mental health providers, child welfare services, and schools can positively impact resilience and protective factors for today’s young people

 - Analyze the benefits developing and implementing mindfulness and mentoring programs to serve children, youth and families in the community

 The target audience includes those involved in providing assessment, treatment, education, support, and advocacy for children, adolescents, transitional age youth and families.
 The purpose of this conference is to engage professionals, consumers, advocates, educators, and government representatives in learning about nature vs nurture and new knowledge and methods to improve resiliency and increase protective factors that affect the development of children, youth, families and communities.

-Psychiatrists, Pediatricians, Marriage Family Therapists, Social Workers, Psychologists, Mental Health workers, Substance Abuse and Addiction Professionals, Counselors and Case Managers, Nurses, Teachers/Educators, Speech Therapists, OT/PT, Child Welfare Workers, Probation and Parole Officers, Mental Health Administrators and other healthcare and educational providers.
+Psychiatrists, Pediatricians, Marriage Family Therapists, Social Workers, Psychologists, Mental Health Workers, Substance Abuse and Addiction Professionals, Counselors and Case Managers, Nurses, Teachers/Educators, Speech Therapists, OT/PT, Child Welfare Workers, Probation Officers, Mental Health Administrators and other healthcare staff, educational providers, and more.